-CPI - Chemwatch Performance Index

-A: Best Selection

-B: Satisfactory; may degrade after 4 hours continuous immersion

-C: Poor to Dangerous Choice for other than short term immersion
+- CPI Chemwatch Performance Index - A: Best Selection - B: Satisfactory: may degrade after 4 hours continuous immersion - C: Poor to Dangerous Choice for other than short term immersion such as "feel" or convenience (e.g. disposability), may dictate a choice of gloves which might otherwise be unsuitable following long-term or frequent use.
+A qualified practitioner should be consulted.

-NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation. -
+NOTE: As a series of factors will influence the actual performance of the glove, a final selection must be based on detailed observation.
+Where the glove is to be used on a short term, casual or infrequent basis, factors